ldaniels528/tinyDB.go/README.md

 The purpose of this project is evaluate the developer experience offered by Rust and Go by implementing the [same database engine](https://github.com/ldaniels528/lollypop) in both languages.

-You can find the [Go version here](https://github.com/ldaniels528/tinyDB).
+You can find the [Rust version here](https://github.com/ldaniels528/tinyDB).

 I'm just getting started but check back from time to time to see the progress.